Dan-Shields/nodecg-vue-composable/README.md

 ### A set of Vue composables for interacting more predictably with NodeCG replicants.
 #### Works with Vue 2 & Vue 3 thanks to [vue-demi](https://github.com/vueuse/vue-demi).

-Using a `ReactiveReplicant` is a happy medium between manually syncing a vue reactive value with a nodecg replicant on every change and not using reactivity at all.
+`useReplicant` is a happy medium between manually syncing a vue reactive value with a nodecg replicant on every change and not using reactivity at all.
 It forces you to be explicit about when a replicant should be updated while still providing reactivity for easy `v-model` binding.

 ## Usage
 **Note**: use of composables requires the [Vue Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html), either importing it directly from Vue 3 or using the `@vue/composition-api` package with Vue 2.
 You are also required to create components using `defineComponent`.

-### `ReactiveReplicant(name, namespace, opts)`
+### `useReplicant(name, namespace, opts)`

 A (sort-of) two-way binding that keeps a separate copy of the latest replicant value locally which you're free to modify.
 Doesn't update the replicant itself until you explicitly tell it to.